An interesting family of conformally invariant one-forms in even dimensions

 Note that on locally conformally flat and obstruction flat even-dimensional $n$-manifolds, $K^\ast\colon\mE_{(ij)_0}\to\mE_i[-n]$ is the last nontrivial map in the conformal deformation complex~\cites{GoverPeterson2005,GasquiGoldschmidt1984} and the conformal deformation detour complex~\cite{BransonGover2007b}, respectively.
 In particular, \cref{thm:image,thm:pontrjagin-not-image} indicate that there may be an interesting interpretation of the conformally invariant one-forms $\xi_i^{(k)}$ and $\rho_i^\Phi$ on even-dimensional obstruction flat manifolds.

-As previously noted, $\xi_i^{(k)}$ is not the divergence of a natural conformally invariant, trace-free symmetric $(0,2)$-tensor field.
-However, one can break conformal invariance and express $\xi_i^{(k)}$ as the sum of the divergence of a natural trace-free symmetric $(0,2)$-tensor field and the exterior derivative of a natural scalar function.
+As previously noted, $\xi_i^{(k)}$ is not the divergence of a natural trace-free symmetric $(0,2)$-tensor field.
+However, one can express $\xi_i^{(k)}$ as the sum of the divergence of a natural trace-free symmetric $(0,2)$-tensor field and the exterior derivative of a natural scalar function.

 \begin{theorem} Let $(M^{2k},g)$ be a pseudo-Riemannian manifold.
 Define $\Omega_{ij}^{(k)}\in\Gamma(S^2T^\ast M)$ by

 where $P_{ij}$ is the Schouten tensor of $g$.
 Then

 where $(\tf\Omega^{(k)})_{ij} := \Omega_{ij}^{(k)} - \frac{1}{2k}\tr\Omega^{(k)}\,g_{ij}$ is the trace-free part of $\Omega_{ij}^{(k)}$. \end{theorem}